 init instead of

-Remedy: Use a valid key (check the spelling and case carefully—also review the rules for key-value coding compliance in Key-Value Coding Programming Guide), or ensure that you use the designated initializer for
+Remedy: Use a valid key (check the spelling and case carefully—also review the rules for key-value coding compliance in Key-Value Coding Programming Guide).
+Ensure that you use the designated initializer for

 Entity class does not respond to invocations of custom methods

 Problem: You define an entity that uses a custom subclass of